Website Accessibility Guide: WCAG 2.2, UX and Digital Quality

 - Show transparency: If your site isn’t fully compliant yet, acknowledge it and share your roadmap for improvements.

 DBETA insight: We help clients create tailored accessibility statements as part of their compliance package.
-In DBETA Bones 8.0, we also log accessibility fixes into ongoing maintenance workflows, ensuring that policy commitments are backed by real technical action.
+In DBETA Bones 8.0: Research-Led Framework Engineering, we also log accessibility fixes into ongoing maintenance workflows, ensuring that policy commitments are backed by real technical action.

 13. Accessibility Testing Across Devices & Browsers